Mission & Values

 Our In-Residence program allows us to house writers, actors, musicians and activists in a creative setting where our residency partners run workshops during and after school.

-Our teachers facilitate a wide variety of extracurricular arts and athletics programs, including drama, art, chorus, debate, baseball and boys and girls’ basketball and track.
-During the year, our students participate in regular field trips to arts institutions, colleges and universities.
-And during the summer months, our Enrichment and Partnership Coordinator helps connect students with jobs, internships, and programs that allow them to travel all over the world.
+Our teachers facilitate a wide variety of extracurricular arts and athletics programs, including drama, art, chorus, debate, baseball, softball, boys and girls’ basketball, and track.
+During the year, our students participate in regular field trips to arts institutions, conferences, and colleges and universities.
+During the summer months, our Enrichment and Partnership Coordinator connects students with jobs, internships, and programs, some of which allow them to travel all over the world.

 At Bronx Letters, we celebrate hard work, curiosity, self-expression, and service.
 Our graduates are equity minded, highly articulate, critical readers and writers, fully prepared to tackle the opportunities they’ll meet in college and their careers.